Visiting Albania...

 The view from the train from Durrės & Tiranė to Pogradec.
 Photo courtesy of Gabriel Chew

 Travelling by train in Albania is an experience not to be missed.
 Second hand coaches from Italy, Austria or Germany hauled by Czech-built diesels clickety-clack across the countryside at about 35 mph (or less!).
 Don't be surprised by torn seats or broken windows, but then, what do you expect for 50p?
-You may be able to check these train times at www.hsh.com.al (if it's working), but please also double-check locally.
+You may be able to check these train times at www.hsh.com.al, but please also double-check locally.
 All trains are one class only.

 Durrės ► Tiranė